Authored: December 2007

 Note: You cannot send a request to a nonexistent maps.google.* server, so ensure that a country domain exists before redirecting your geocoding queries to it.
 For geocode support by country, check out this post.

 Now that you know how to geocode your addresses, check out the articles on Using KML in Google Mashup Editor and Using PHP and MySQL to create KML.
-If you have any problems with or questions about this tutorial, please post in the KML Developer Support forum.
+If you have any problems with or questions about this tutorial, please post in the Stack Overflow forum.